aele1401/Azure-Honeypot/README.md

    * Create a network security group.
    * Delete the defaults because we want to expose this machine to the public.
    * Create a new inbound rule allowing any source, port range, destination, protocol, and low priority of 100 to expose the machine to the public internet.
+   * Ensure that the VM is configured to allow all inbound traffic by adjusting the Network Security Group (NSG) settings:
+     - Remove any existing inbound rules.
+     - Add a new inbound rule with the following settings:
+         * Destination Port Ranges:`*`
+         * Protocol: `Any`
+         * Action: `Allow`
+         * Priority: `100`

     |     Name    | Publicly Accessible | Allowed IP Addresses |
     |-------------|---------------------|----------------------|